Goa in August

 A mud idol of Ganesha is installed in every household and worshipped for two, five, eleven or even twenty one days.

 What should you not do?

 Avoid swimming at the beaches.
 The current is very unpredictable this time of the year.
 Some beaches are even closed down due to the safety hazards.

 Rash driving is always a sin, but during August be especially careful about driving as the roads are slippery and uneven.
 And never travel without a helmet on two-wheelers as the Goan Traffic Department is not all that generous.

-During August if you’re looking out for a crowded place, then Calangute, Baga, Panaji and Mapusa will be the ideal place for you.
-If you want a much quieter environment, just by the sea shore, during August, Palolem and cavelossim will be ideal for you.
+During August if you’re looking out for a crowded place, then Calangute, Baga, Panjim and Mapusa will be the ideal place for you.
+If you want a much quieter environment, just by the sea shore, during August.
+Palolem and cavelossim will be ideal for you.

-August is not the best time to see Goa in full swing, but if you don’t like crowds and you want to see Goa in detail without the hassles of a crowded tourists that flock during the season, then August is the time to be in Goa to admire the beauty of the place.
+Overall, you cannot call the month as the best time to see Goa in full swing.
+But if you don’t like crowds and want to see Goa in detail without any hassles that are common during peak season, then August is the perfect time for you to be in Goa.